Here's the bullet points:

 CatGenie as a Solution

 CatGenie advocates for and believes in keeping cats indoors and in homes.
 California Fish and Game, where the problem of toxo affecting marine life was discovered, actually felt our product was “part of the Solution” since the issue over time has been linked to coastal runoff from feral cats, wild cats and people letting their cats outside.
-Keeping cats in the home dramatically reduces the odds of your cat’s exposure and toxoplasmosis in cat waste and makes sure it does not end up in storm drains and waterways.
+Keeping cats in the home and a product that makes it easier to do that, dramatically reduces the odds of your cat’s exposure and toxoplasmosis in cat waste and makes sure it does not end up in storm drains and waterways.

 Likewise, to help keep pregnant women extra-safe, the CatGenie solves the issue of eliminating the need to scoop cat waste during those 9 months since it is self-scooping, self-washing and self-drying.
 Totally hands free.

 Here at CatGenie, we had to do a lot of research and make sure our product was safe before we could go on the market.
+CatGenie is safe for septic, sewer systems and the environment.
+Plus, it makes your home healthier and cleaner for you and your cats.
 We care very much about animal safety and work hard to help keep cats in homes happy and healthy!

 ¹ “CDC - Toxoplasmosis.”
 Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, 29 Aug.
 2018, www.cdc.gov/parasites/toxoplasmosis/index.html.